percona/pmm/doc/source/qan.rst

 |qan| supports monitoring |mongodb| queries.
 Although |mongodb| is not a relational
 database management system, you analyze its databases and collections in the same interface using the same tools.
-By using the familiar and intuitive interface of :term:`QAN` you can analyze the efficiency of your application reading and writing data in the collections of your |mongodb| databases.
+By using the familiar and intuitive interface of :ref:`QAN <QAN>` you can analyze the efficiency of your application reading and writing data in the collections of your |mongodb| databases.

 .. seealso::